yarba/g4_py8_decayer/README.md

 git clone https://github.com/yarba/g4_py8_decayer.git

 Below are the steps for building Pythia8, Geant4, and this example.
-These instructions have been tested on FNAL Wilson cluster (head node tev.fnal.gov).
+These instructions have been tested on FNAL WC-IC cluster (head node wc.fnal.gov).
-However, they're expected to work also on FNAL Geant4 VM (geant4vmgp01.fnal.gov).
+They're expected to work also on FNAL Geant4 VM (geant4vmgp01.fnal.gov).

+In general, only setting the compiler and cmake are kind of /"FNAL-centric/"; apart from that the described procedure should work on other platforms, e.g. lxplus,cern.sh, etc.

 * Setup compiler and cmake